sillevl/labict-citygame/project/hardware-designers.md

 ![OOP Interface/Implementation approach](/assets/OOP.png)

-## integration of the mbed firmware in mbed OS
+## Integration of the mbed firmware in mbed OS

 ARM mbed OS is an open source embedded operating system designed specifically for the "things" in the Internet of Things \(see **image below**\).
 It includes all the features you need to develop a connected product based on an ARM Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices.